top of page

 Are you taking graduate students and postdocs for 2024?

 For postdocs: please contact me if you are interested in writing an NSF postdoctoral fellowship award, an NRSA or equivalent.
-Due to department constraints, I am very unlikely to take a graduate student for the 23-24 cycle.

 What will it be like to work in your lab?